qor/doc/plugins/notification.md

 # QOR Notification

-[QOR Notification](https://github.com/qor/notification) provides a way to send notifications to the users.
-Like order update, delivery notices.
+[QOR Notification](https://github.com/qor/notification) provides a way to send notifications to users.
+Notifications can be anything your system needs, like order update, delivery notices, whatever.

 ## Usage